Multi-Location Dental Rebuild, Shipped to Spec in 17 Days — White-Label Delivery for a US Marketing Agency

 How We Did It

 1. Template-first build.
-Rather than rebuilding every page individually, we built a template system appropriate for a family dental practice serving two locations:
+Building each page from scratch was the wrong economics, so we stood up a template system sized for a family practice running two clinics:

 - Homepage and Contact Us — the entry and conversion pages